ol1veir4s/DungeonDelve/CONTRIBUTING.md

 ## License

 By contributing to this project, you agree that your contributions will be licensed under the [GNU GENERAL PUBLIC LICENSE] license.
 See the file for details.

-## Contact

-If you have any questions or need further assistance, feel free to contact us at [gssantoz2012@gmail.com].